Google Analytics is an important tool that can help you or any website owner monitor visitor traffic.

 Dynamic IP vs. Static IP

-A new client contacted me with concern over the fact that his IP address kept changing.
-We had set up a filter in his Google Analytics but each day his IP changed.
-Depending on your Internet Service Provider (ISP), you might notice that your IP address changes, too.
-This is because your ISP is using Dynamic IP addressing, which means you will be assigned a different IP every time your log on to your computer.
+This is because your ISP is using Dynamic IP addressing, which means you will be assigned a different IP every time you log on to your computer.

 A Static IP, on the other hand, never changes.
 So if you have a need to know exactly what your IP address is, you will need to have a Static IP.
 The pros and cons of each if beyond the scope of this post, but you can learn more here.